Suyash-Gaurav/pie-spiral-experiment-implementation/Readme.md

-Here is a crisp, end-to-end experiment plan you can follow without getting lost.
+Here is a  end-to-end experiment plan you can follow without getting lost.
 It is structured as phases with explicit deliverables, pass–fail gates, and checklists.
-It assumes Kaggle A100 16 GB for Qwen2.5-1.5B and Llama-3-8B, plus a single Llama-3-34B run with CPU offload for a heavyweight demo.
-I have internet access,
+It assumes A100 16 GB for Qwen2.5-1.5B and Llama-3-8B, plus a single Llama-3-34B run with CPU offload for a heavyweight demo.

 \# Phase 0.
 Repo, environments, data